HogoFrogo/HogoFrogo/Gameplay.md

 ### First level
 #### Saving The Salami Sandwich
 Player arrives at the map and gets coltrols help with tongue stick out.
 He jumps around till he arrives near the sandwich where bunch of flies are flying around it.
 When he kills them the sandwich is saved but the black frog is still sad.

+Dialog:
+N: You saved my sandwich!
+Thank you!
+N: Since now I will call you <player_name> The Saviour!
+Nobody: ...
+P: You are still sad?
+N: Yes! :(
+N: (something about 2nd level problem)

 ### Second level
 Waxy Monkey Tree Frog